PUT-PTM/STMPROXSYS/README.md

 PROXSYS - PROXIMITY SYSTEM

 It is a simple project which main task is to mesure range of sensor with our program and customized scale.
+Just only by changing few lines in Arduino file, you can test others sensors.
+(It may require to change scale both in program and on the spot measurements)

 The idea is based on create scale 2x2m (with graduation 2cm horizontally and 20cm vertical), which response with picture rendered by the program.
 Conducting measurements of sensor's range is presented in following steps: